Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 You will need to have someone drive you home after the procedure.

 You can go back to your normal eating and other activities after the test, if you are able to.
 You may be tired from the sedation and need to rest for the rest of the day.
-Ask your provider when you can take your regular medicines again.
+Ask your doctor when you can take your regular medicines again.
 This is especially important if you are on any medicines that thin your blood.
-Some providers may want you to stop taking blood thinners for a few days after the test.
+Some doctors may want you to stop taking blood thinners for a few days after the test.

 Drink plenty of water after your procedure.
 But stay away from any alcohol for 8 to 24 hours.

-Call your healthcare provider right away if you have any of these:
+Contact your doctor right away if you have: